Thanks for visiting - 2023 marks our 20th anniversary!

 This site is ad-free and supported by sales of our online courses.
 If you get value from what we write, click the link at the bottom of the page and read Day 1 of "Your inner narrative" to see if it's right for you...no email required.

 Earlier this week, we wrote about how people don't like to be uncomfortable.
 As such, they're always searching for ways to escape it.

 Some readers made astute observations about things we tend to be uncomfortable about, including meditating.
-Many people approach the practice with the belief it will be relaxing.
-Relaxation can be a side-effect, to be sure, but it's not the goal - and, when someone gets a glimpse of how compulsive their mind is, it can be anything but relaxing!
+Many people approach the practice with the belief that it will be relaxing.
+While relaxation can be a side-effect, it's not the goal - and, when someone gets a glimpse of how compulsive their mind is, it can be anything but relaxing!